google/flax/docs/flip/1009-optimizer-api.md

 [Using Optax]: #using-optax

 Optax is centered on the idea of composable gradient transformations.
-Since above [functional API] is based on Optax's interface it is straightforward to wrap an Optax transformation to comply with the `Optimizer` interface:
+Since above-mentioned [functional API] is based on Optax's interface it is straightforward to wrap an Optax transformation to comply with the `Optimizer`
+interface:

 ```python
 import optax